-Medically referred to as acute otitis media, an ear infection typically implies a bacterial or viral infection.
-The virus affects the middle ear, which is the air-filled space behind the eardrum.
-That is where vibrating bones facilitate hearing.
-When a disease develops in this part of the ear, it may or may not require medical treatment.
-It depends on the severity and your general health.
-Some ear infections clear up on their own.
-However, affection for children should not be taken likely.
-Prolonged non-treatment may cause serious complications.
-Keep reading to learn more about symptoms of ear infections.
+Medically referred to as acute otitis media, ear infections are usually caused by bacteria or viruses that affect the middle ear, the air-filled space behind the eardrum where vibrating bones facilitate hearing.
+Depending on the cause and severity, ear infections may or may not require medical treatment.
+Ear infections for children should not be taken lightly, however, as prolonged lack of treatment may cause serious complications.

 The most distinctive symptom of an ear infection is mild to moderate pain in the ear.
 The sensation may be continuous or sporadic, dull and throbbing, or sharp and shooting.
 Lying down often exacerbates the discomfort, as does pressure on the affected side, such as laying the head on a pillow.
 Ear infection pain can interrupt sleep, though this is seen more often in children than adults.

 Many people who experience an ear infection develop a feeling of fullness in the affected ear.
 If the Eustachian tube is blocked, the sensation is comparable to unequal air pressure, such as that felt when descending from high altitudes or coming out of a valley.
 This fullness can develop when fluids build up inside the middle ear.

 Fullness in the ear often impedes hearing, especially when the infection alters air pressure in the middle ear, placing the eardrum under strain.
 This can interfere with an individual's hearing ability, making noises seem to echo or sound muffled.
 Hearing loss due to an ear infection is usually mild but can become worse if the infection goes untreated.